Building a Roof the Environment Will Love: 7 Eco-Friendly Options

 You may also want something that’s more energy efficient because not only will that keep your power bill down, but it makes mother nature smile as well.
 Having a roof that’s sustainable will also make you feel good as a person.

-Just in case you’re having issues choosing, here are a few eco-friendly materials that you can build a roof out of and their various pros and cons.
+Just in case you’re having issues choosing, here are a few eco-friendly roofing options that you can build a roof out of and their various pros and cons.

 1. White Roof

-A white roof of any material is also known as a cool roof and for a reason.
-The color white tends to reflect the suns’ rays away from your home, thus cooling it.
+A white roof of any material is also known as a cool roof—and for good reason.
+The color white tends to reflect the sun’s rays away from your home, thus cooling it.
 This means the inside of your home will stay nice and comfortable during the summer so you won’t have to run your air conditioning as much.
 So, going with this option allows you to save a little bit on your power bill.

 The most common material you’ll find of the white shingle variety is asphalt.
 They are also one of the most inexpensive eco-friendly roofing options.
-The only problem is that if you do go with the asphalt option is while it’s energy efficient it’s still made of a material that is impossible to recycle later on.
+The only problem is that while it’s energy efficient, it’s still made of a material that is impossible to recycle later on.

 2. Standing-Seam Metal Roof

-Speaking of metal roofs, Standing-Seam Metal roofs are extremely durable and repel the sun’s rays just like white roofs do.
-Metal rooftops are also recyclable later and you can buy ones that are made out of recyclable material.
+Speaking of metal roofs, standing-seam metal roofs are extremely durable and repel the sun’s rays just like white roofs do.
+Metal rooftops are also recyclable later and you can buy ones that are made out of recycled material.

-Again, metal rooftops are a little more expensive than asphalt ones and if you live in an area that gets a lot of snow it might not be the best option if you want to be able to eventually leave your home to get groceries or go to work.
-The snow slides off the roof and will create piles of snow around your home.
+Again, metal rooftops are a little more expensive than asphalt ones.
+If you live in an area that gets a lot of snow, it might not be the best option, as the snow slides off the roof and creates piles around your home.

 3. Recycled Shingles

 A large number of shingles available today are made out of recycled materials like wood, plastic, and rubber.
-Perhaps the best thing about recycled shingles is even though it’s made out of this material, is durable and looks really nice.
+Perhaps the best thing about recycled shingles is that even though they’re made of reclaimed materials, they’re durable and attractive.

-They aren’t as light reflective as metal roofs or white roofs because they don’t typically come in white.
+They aren’t as light reflective as metal or white roofs because they don’t typically come in white.
 This means they don’t have as big of a cooling factor.
-This might change on down the line though.
+This might change over time as designs evolve.

 4. Reclaimed Clay or Slate

 Clay and slate are both beautiful, durable materials.
-Clay and slate can stick with you for a hundred years or more and they will give your home an elegant Spanish look.
-While most of the time you’ll find these in red, you can get it in lighter shades to take advantage of the cooling benefits.
+They can last over a hundred years and give your home a sophisticated, Spanish-inspired look.
+While most of the time you’ll find these in red, lighter shades are available to take advantage of cooling benefits.

 5. Sustainable Wood Shingles

-Wooden shingles are completely natural and biodegradable.
-If you really want to go the extra mile, you can get your shingles made out of wood from sustainably managed forests.
-They will also give your home a classic look.
+Wood shingles are completely natural and biodegradable.
+To go the extra mile, source wood from sustainably managed forests certified by organizations like the Forest Stewardship Council (FSC).
+They also give your home a charming, classic appearance.

 6. Solar Panels